rkirk7/GlobetrottingKirks/blog-posts/2023-02-25-100-miles-in-10-days-the-nearly-perfect-patagonia-hiking-trip.md

-# 100 miles in 10 days: the (nearly) perfect Patagonia hiking trip
+# Test patagonia
-*2023-02-25*
+100 miles in 10 days: the (nearly) perfect Patagonia hiking trip *2023-02-25*

 My adult daughter and I are active, independent travelers who love the great outdoors.